 Home Depot (HD) Received its Third Buy in a Row

-After Oppenheimer and Morgan Stanley gave Home Depot (NYSE: HD) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Karen Short maintained a Buy rating on Home Depot yesterday and set a price target of $235.00.
-The company’s shares closed last Monday at $164.96, close to its 52-week low of $163.11.
+After Morgan Stanley and RBC Capital gave Home Depot (NYSE: HD) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Brian Nagel maintained a Buy rating on Home Depot today.
+The company’s shares closed last Monday at $156.36, close to its 52-week low of $155.00.

-According to TipRanks.com, Short is a 4-star analyst with an average return of 4.8% and a 56.5% success rate.
-Short covers the Services sector, focusing on stocks such as United Natural Foods, Loblaw Companies, and Dollar General.
+According to TipRanks.com, Nagel is a 5-star analyst with an average return of 5.5% and a 59.3% success rate.
+Nagel covers the Services sector, focusing on stocks such as Dick’s Sporting Goods, Advance Auto Parts, and Lumber Liquidators.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Home Depot with a $256.35 average price target, implying a 40.9% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Home Depot with a $248.76 average price target, which is a 55.7% upside from current levels.
 In a report issued on March 4, Nomura also upgraded the stock to Buy with a $251.00 price target.

 See today’s analyst top recommended stocks >>